Joshisaurio/RedOS10/README.md

 The response from the server is saved to the **cloud.Answers** list.

-The request tries to send three times with a delay of 3 seconds.
+The request tries to send five times with a delay of 3 seconds.
 Usually the server responds in around 0.5 seconds.

 ## Python